rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 | u (vowel or consonant) anywhere in word | V |
 | v (vowel or consonant) anywhere in word | V |

-<a name="0.4.23.3">0.4.23.3</a> If any letterform within the first five words of the [Title proper](/DCRMR/title/Title-proper/) has been converted from I to j, from j to I, from V to u, or from u to V (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation/) using alternative forms of the [Title proper](/DCRMR/title/Title-proper/) as needed (see [1.25.3515.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3515.1)).
+<a name="0.4.23.3">0.4.23.3</a> If any letterform within the first five words of the [Title proper](/DCRMR/title/Title-proper/) has been converted from I to j, from j to I, from V to u, or from u to V (or, if the [Title proper](/DCRMR/title/Title-proper/) begins with an article, the first six words), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation/) using alternative forms of the [Title proper](/DCRMR/title/Title-proper/) as needed (see [1.25.3515.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3515.1)).

-<a name="0.4.23.4">0.4.23.4</a> If the manifestation uses a gothic typeface that does not distinguish between the letters i/j or the letters u/v, transcribe the letters as i and v respectively.
+<a name="0.4.23.4">0.4.23.4</a> If the manifestation uses a gothic typeface that does not distinguish between uppercase I and J or between uppercase U and V, and there is no need to convert the letters to lowercase, transcribe them as I and V respectively, even though the actual letterforms will more closely resemble a modern J and modern U.

 ### 0.4.24 Final capital "I" in Latin